 - The non-disputed nature of the invoice to be collected.

 The Customer explicitly agrees that Unpaid will pass on data or information about the Customer to the Partners in accordance with the General Terms and Conditions.

 The Customer undertakes, on the first request from Unpaid or the partners, to provide additional information or to inform Unpaid without delay of any change in the information that has been provided.
 If the Customer refuses to provide this additional information, Unpaid is entitled to terminate its Services unilaterally and Customer cannot make any claim against Unpaid in connection with this.

-Unpaid reserves the right to alter all Customer data and counterparty data if it suspects that it concerns material errors.
+Unpaid reserves the right to alter all Customer or Consumer data and counterparty data if it suspects that it concerns material errors.

 The Customer is responsible for the contents of the data which it passes on, including confirmation of the non-disputed nature of the invoices to be collected, the applicable compensation provision and the interest.

 All costs incurred by Unpaid or by one its appointed partners, on the basis of erroneous or incorrect data or information supplied by the Customer may be reclaimed from the Customer.

-Unpaid is entitled to alter the compensation amount and the interest to a legal maximum in accordance with the Law, namely 10% of the principal or in respect of the Consumer cf. the documents remitted by the Customer.
+Unpaid is entitled to alter, or increase, the compensation amount and the interest to a legal maximum in accordance with the Law, namely 10% of the principal or in respect of the Consumer cf. the documents remitted by the Customer.
 If no provision is made concerning compensation or interest, the Law on combating late payments in commercial transactions of 2 August 2002 shall automatically be applied, or the legal interest with regard to Consumers.

 Article 4.1.
 Procedure regarding Debtors